Fort Bend District Court and County Court Plan

 ATTACHED FORMS:

-Addendum C: Application for Criminal Appointments in Fort Bend County
+Addendum C: Fort Bend County Application & Attorney Profile for Criminal Appointments

 Addendum E: Affidavit and Request for Appointed Counsel or Waiver of Counsel

-Addendum F: District Court Attorney Fee / Expense Claim and Certification – Fair Defense Act (and District Court Fee Schedule)
+Addendum F: Attorney Fee / Expense Claim and Certification – Fair Defense Act (and District Court Fee Schedule)

-Addendum G: County Court at Law Attorney Fee/Expense Claim and Certification (County Courts at Law Fee Schedule)
+Addendum G: Attorney Fee/Expense Claim and Certification (County Courts at Law Fee Schedule)

-Addendum K: Fort Bend County Public Defender’s Office Policies and Procedure
+Addendum J: Fort Bend County Public Defender’s Office Policies and Procedure

 Criminal Procedur